 When someone’s using voice search, they’re on the go looking for something nearby.
 “Coffee shop open now.”
 “Emergency plumber close by.”
 These searches have massive commercial intent – people want to make a decision fast.

-Here’s what you need to get right:
+Here’s what you need to perform right:

 - Keep your NAP consistent: Name, address, and phone number must match everywhere.
 Inconsistencies confuse Google.